hub-kubernetes/kubernetes-CKA/pod-priority-preemption/README.md

 * Create a pod with high priority

+> Verify the current number of pods running in the overloaded deployment

 ```
 kubectl get deploy
 NAME    READY     UP-TO-DATE   AVAILABLE   AGE
 nginx   **214/300**   300          214         9m33s
 ```

+> Create the pod with high priority

 ` kubectl create -f high-priority-nginx.yaml `